BattlesnakeOfficial/starter-snake-go/README.md

 ```
 export SNAKE_ID=ABCDEF1234
 ```
-This will create a `battlesnake-go` executable.
+This will allow your snake to locate itself during the game.

 5) Run the server.
 ```